 Many of the habitats in Galveston Bay and its watershed are under stress.
 Freshwater wetlands, oyster reefs and underwater grasses (seagrass) have seen significant declines over the years, while some habitats, such as fringing saltwater wetlands around the Bay, are beginning to benefit from the successes of regulatory protection and restoration efforts.
 Collecting accurate habitat data takes time and considerable effort.
 As a result, it is often not possible to gather new habitat data on a yearly basis.
-Data describing wetland habitats are updated every five years; the next update of that dataset is expected in late 2016 or early 2017.
-Data describing the extent of habitats including oyster reefs and underwater grasses are gathered by state agencies such as the Texas Parks and Wildlife Department as funding is available.
+Data describing wetland habitats are supposed to be updated every five years; the next update of that dataset was expected in late 2016, but has not been updated for Texas, leading to a grade of I. Data describing the extent of habitats including oyster reefs and underwater grasses are gathered by state agencies such as the Texas Parks and Wildlife Department are being processed.
 The Galveston Bay Report Card habitat grades will be updated as new data are obtained.